aletheia-foundation/aletheia-admin/ROADMAP.md

 _**Publish science for free, access science for free.**_

+## Milestone: Ongoing issues

+Now that it's written needs to be updated.

 ## Milestone: Mozilla Tech Speakers

 Kade is currently going through the Mozilla Tech Speakers program that will help him become a better evangelist for Aletheia and tech overall